albertopasqualetto/bond-calc/README.md

 - [ ] Switch vite to production mode
 - [ ] Better locale management
 - [ ] Date input increase/decrease with keyboard
+- [ ] Show other details when clicking row